josra/josra.github.io/charter/index.md

 We refer to this group as _The founding Innovators_.
 It's defined by the group of companies who participated in reviewing the initial versions of the charter and the membership contact.

-Members er listed chronically by their proclaimed intention to sign:
+Members are listed chronically by their proclaimed intention to sign:

 * [Yxlon International](http://www.yxlon.com){: target="_blank"}
 * [Grundfos](http://www.grundfos.dk){: target="_blank"}